-Dušan served as chairman of the Council of the Agency for Communications Networks and Services of the Republic of Slovenia, and he chaired the National Electronic Communications Council, appointed by the National Assembly to provide advice and directions on the development of electronic communications in Slovenia.
+He served as President of the Council of the Agency for Communications Networks and Services of the Republic of Slovenia (2014–2016) and President of the National Electronic Communications Council (2011-2016).
 Under his leadership, the national council issued dozens of statements and position papers on key policy issues, including accessibility of television broadcasting and audiovisual media services.
 Currently, he is a Deputy Chairman of the council (2021-2026).

 He is a fellow at Alma Mater Europaea — European Centre Maribor.
 He was a fellow at Faculties of Information Science and Applied Social Studies, fellow at Jožef Stefan Institute and a visiting researcher at Loughborough University.
-He was also a lecturer in cybersecurity and digital transformation.

 Dušan holds a diploma degree in electrical engineering from the University of Maribor, a master’s degree in electrical engineering and a doctorate degree in computer science, both from the University of Ljubljana (from the Faculty of Electrical Engineering and the Faculty of Computer and Information Science, respectively) following postgraduate research work in Slovenia and in the United Kingdom.